neumino/rethinkdbdash/README.md

 a few differences.

 This section references all the differences.
-For all the other methods not mentionned here, please refer to the
+For all the other methods not mentioned here, please refer to the
 [official driver's documentation](http://www.rethinkdb.com/api/javascript/).